xtianus/yadaframework/YadaDocs/src/ajax.rst

 When clicking on the anchor, the ``/some/endpoint`` url is called via ajax.

-.. todo:: Can I use yada:ajax="url" and data-yadaHref="url" instead of href and class?
+.. todo:: Check that I can use yada:ajax="url" and data-yadaHref="url" instead of href and class. href should be "javascript:;" in that case.

 Miscellaneous
 ^^^^^^^^^^^^^^^^^^^^^^